Werner Bardenhewer: Humanitarian activities

 After his return to Wiesbaden, Bardenhewer founded a charity organisation in 1999, the Freundeskreis Wiesbaden, the Wiesbaden group of africa action / Deutschland, which supports health care, especially fighting blindness, and education in the countries of the Sahel.
-The initiative came from a prisoner sentenced to life imprisonment for whom Bardenhewer cared.
+The initiative came from a prisoner sentenced to life imprisonment who was in Bardenhewer's care.
 The man had seen on TV that in Africa, eye surgery for only DM 30 (US $15) could help a blind patient to see.
 With the help of Caritas, Bardenhewer connected the group in Wiesbaden to the existing Ghana action.
-The Wiesbaden group made the building of five eye clinics in Burkina Faso, Mali and Niger possible and enabled young people to study ophthalmology or train to be opticians.
+The Wiesbaden group made it possible to build five eye clinics in Burkina Faso, Mali and Niger and enabled young people to study ophthalmology or train to be opticians.
 The fifth clinic in Mopti, Mali, was named after Bardenhewer in 2011, "Centre ophtalmologique Père Joseph Werner Bardenhewer".
 He published a book by the cardinal of Burkina Faso, Philippe Ouédraogo, translated into German as Gott allein genügt (God alone suffices) by Stefanie Götzmann in 2018.

 Bardenhewer traveled to West Africa, seeking direct contact with the institutions there, such as in 2018 to Burkina Faso.
 He was known there as Père Joseph.
 A street in the capital Ouagadougou was named after Wiesbaden to honor the help from the Wiesbaden group.
 In 2016, Bardenhewer was awarded the highest award of Burkina Faso, Knight of the National Order.
 He celebrated his 90th birthday in a monastery in Burkina Faso, as part of one of his project journeys.
 On 24 February 2019, he celebrated a mass of thanks at Mariä Heimsuchung in Wiesbaden-Dotzheim.

 Death

 Bardenhewer died on 10 April 2019 in a hospital in Wiesbaden.
-He was buried in the Wiesbaden Südfriedhof on 23 April by Johannes zu Eltz, after a Requiem (Resurrection Mass) at St. Bonifatius.
+He was buried at the Wiesbaden Südfriedhof on 23 April by Johannes zu Eltz, after a Requiem ("Resurrection Mass") at St. Bonifatius.